Cashew Shrimp (20-minute recipe!)

 What kind of shrimp to use?

-You can leave the tails on if you like the look.
-But it's much easier to eat them with the tails off.
-Simply pinch the tails and you'll be able to pull them off easily.
+I prefer medium-sized shrimp, typically labeled 36–40 per pound.
+You can leave the tails on if you like the look, but I find they’re much easier to eat with the tails removed.
+Just pinch the tail, and it will pull right off.

 How long does cashew shrimp last in the fridge?

-Cashew shrimp will keep for up to 2 days in your fridge.
+Store: Cashew shrimp will keep for up to 2 days in your fridge in a covered container.

 Ingredients